Disclaimer: I do not own Transformers.

 She did nothing about it though.
 She never did.

 Pit?
 Ha.
 The only pit she believed in was the one she was currently in.

 She wasn't afraid to die.
 Quite the opposite really.
 It was sort of something a cold, broken place in her spark embraced.

 At least then it wouldn't hurt anymore.

 Her vision was starting to go black and the world was fading into quiet bliss when something appeared over her.
-Hands gripped her, words were shouted through the fog, she watched a blurry red and white mech with light sky blue optics franticly look her over before turning to his side and shouting something then she felt his hands flying over her frame.
+Hands gripped her, words were shouted through the fog, she watched a blurry red and white mech with light sky-blue optics frantically look her over before turning to his side and shouting something as she felt his hands flying over her frame.
 Another silhouette appeared before her visor, but at that point she couldn't make it out really.
-It was two mechs with a slightly smaller one strung between them arms over both shoulders looking down at her and saying something.
+It was two mechs with a slightly smaller one strung between them, arms over both shoulders, looking down at her and saying something.

-The last thing she was aware of before slipping into darkness was one of them nodding stiffly and strong arms from somewhere behind wrap around her and haul her up.
+The last thing she was aware of before slipping into darkness was one of them nodding stiffly and strong arms from somewhere behind her wrapping around her and hauling her up.